-Given the strong interdependence between the parameters used to describe the eruptive solar activity associated with the SEP events (Section 3.2), the interpretation of the correlations presented in Section 3.3 is unclear.
+Given the strong interdependence between the parameters used to describe the eruptive solar activity associated with the SEP events (Section 3.2), it is unclear how to interpret correlations presented in Section 3.3.
 The peak SEP intensity may be related to all quantities with a significant Pearson correlation coefficient, but correlations may also appear because of the interdependence of the solar parameters.
-In order to investigate if one or several of the parameters describing the solar activity are more strongly correlated with SEP peak intensity than others, we present here calculations of the partial correlation between the different parameters.
+To investigate whether one or several of the parameters describing the solar activity are more strongly correlated with SEP peak intensity than others, we present here calculations of the partial correlation between the different parameters.

-Figure 4.
-Scatter (log-log) plots of the electron peak intensity $J{\rm e}(175 \text{ keV})$ versus microwave peak fluence Φ{μ} , peak SXR flux $I{\rm SXR}$, start-to-peak SXR fluence $\Phi{\rm SXR}$ and CME speed $V{\rm CME}$.
+Figure 4 Scatter (log-log) plots of the electron peak intensity J_e (175 keV) versus microwave peak fluence Φ{μ} , peak SXR flux I{SXR} , start-to-peak SXR fluence Φ{SXR} , and CME speed V{CME} .
 Unconfined events are plotted by open squares, confined events by filled squares.